-Youth Justice, part of the Department for Communities and Social Inclusion (DCSI), is responsible for supervising community and custodial orders given to children and young people aged 10-18 years that have been issued by the South Australian Courts.
-In some circumstances Youth Justice supervises people who are over 18 years due to their age at the time of the offence and/or the length of their sentence.
+Youth Justice, part of the Department of Human Services (DHS), is responsible for supervising community and custodial orders given to children and young people aged 10-18 years that have been issued by the South Australian Courts.
+In some circumstances Youth Justice supervises people who are over 18 years due to their age at the time of the offence or the length of their sentence.

-Youth Justice recognises the diversity of Aboriginal and Torres Strait Islander young people and works in partnership with their support networks, family and/or carers and service providers to improve family and cultural connections.
+Youth Justice recognises the diversity of Aboriginal and Torres Strait Islander young people and works in partnership with their support networks, family or carers, and service providers to improve family and cultural connections.
 Youth Justice provides Aboriginal and Torres Strait Islander young people access to specialist Aboriginal programs that focus on problem solving and cultural identity.

 Youth Court advisers

 Youth Justice provides advisers in the Adelaide Youth Court and some suburban courts.
 They are not there all the time.
 Youth Justice Court Advisers are youth workers or social workers and may also be a case manager or community services officer.
 The role of the court adviser can include: